lat9/usps/readme.txt

       c.
 Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2024-02-14 by lat9 2024-02-14 Version K11j
+    - Add a setting to contain the Web Tools PASSWORD field; it'll be required by USPS sometime later in 2024.
+    - Add an admin message to alert an admin user if the PASSWORD value isn't set.

 2023-07-12 by lat9 2023-07-12 Version K11i
     - Add notifications to:
       - Enable the USPS shipping module to be disabled based on site-specific customizations (NOTIFY_USPS_SHIPPING_CHECK_CART).